-AGS Crime Incident Data Quality Metrics - December 2023 Update
+AGS Crime Incident Data Quality Metrics - December 2024 Update

-AGS has created an initial set of data quality metrics which will be published monthly.
+AGS has created a set of data quality metrics which are published quarterly.

 These metrics together with our PULSE data quality framework are intended to inform users of Crime statistics about the quality of the underlying PULSE data.
 It should be noted that the Central Statistics Office (CSO) produce and disseminate official statistics on recorded crimes.